 Asbestos In the Workplace

-The harmful effects of asbestos in the workplace in the building sector have been long been known.
-It can lead to severe diseases such as mesothelioma, lung cancer, asbestosis, and other health issues.
-Despite its dangers, asbestos was widely used in building materials and various other applications until the 1980s, before being completely banned in 1999.
+The harmful effects of asbestos in the workplace in the building sector have long been known.
+The presence of asbestos can lead to life threatening diseases such as mesothelioma, lung cancer, asbestosis, and other health issues.
+Asbestos was, until the dangers became known, widely used in building materials and various other applications until the 1980s and were eventually banned in 1999.

-Navigating the complexities of demolition work where asbestos may be present requires a thorough understanding of the law, particularly when the risks are substantial.
+Navigating the complexities of demolition work where asbestos may be present requires a thorough understanding of the relevant law.

-In a recent case, our law firm represented a company carrying out demolition work in an environment where the likelihood of encountering asbestos was very high.
-The company had to adhere to stringent legal obligations under the Health and Safety at Work Act 1974 (the Act) and the Control of Asbestos Regulations 2012 (the Regulations).
+In a recent case, KANGS represented a company carrying out demolition work in an environment where the likelihood of encountering asbestos was very high.
+The company had to adhere to the stringent statutory obligations.

-The ‘Act’ is a foundational piece of legislation that establishes the framework for ensuring workplace safety.
+The Act, which establishes the framework for ensuring workplace safety, states:

 The ‘Regulations’ covers a raft of situations in relation to exposure to asbestos in the workplace, but those applying to demolition work include: